PJUllrich/ConsenSys-Academy-Final-Project/README.md

 # ConsenSys-Academy-Final-Project
-Final Project for the ConsenSys 2018 Developer course
+Final Project for the ConsenSys 2018 Developer course by Peter Ullrich.
+The project serves as a decentralized register for image ownership.
+Users can upload an image and register their ownership of the image.
+Image ownerships can be checked, transferred, and removed, all from within the contract.

+The contract uses Open Zeppelin's [Pausable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/lifecycle/Pausable.sol) contract form the EthPM package manager.

 ## Requirements
 This project requires you to have installed: